UBC-CIC/knowledge-bridge/Docs/DATABASE_MIGRATIONS.md

 ## Overview

-The CUCCIO Knowledge Base Assistant project uses a `node-pg-migrate` system to manage database schema changes with numbered JavaScript files.
+The Knowledge Bridge project uses a `node-pg-migrate` system to manage database schema changes with numbered JavaScript files.
 This provides a reliable, trackable, and automated approach to database schema evolution throughout the project lifecycle.

 ## Quick Start